kaldi-asr/kaldi-svn-archive/src/python-kaldi-decoding/README.md

 In the `sanbox/oplatek/tools/extras/` you can find `install_cffi.sh` installation script.

 I recommend to install `cffi` via you system package manager and use it for other stuff too.
-Hoever, you can always install it by running `install_cffi.sh` from `tools` directory.
+However, you can always install it by running `install_cffi.sh` from `tools` directory.

 Running and building examples